wp-plugins/woodiscuz-woocommerce-comments/readme.txt

 7. Another Full Front-End View Screenshot #7

 == Changelog ==

+= 1.0.5 =
+* Fixed Bug : Pop-up box appears and the loading continues for the infinite time on posting a new comment

 = 1.0.4 =
 * Fixed Bug : Maximum execution time error on inserting a new comment.